saymrwulf/prophet/notes.md

-2014-01-08T04:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2014-01-08T18:43:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2014-01-08T01:08:00 - Minor doc updates: linking to article on quantization (prophet)
+2014-01-08T04:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2014-01-08T18:43:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2014-01-08T01:08:00 - Minor doc updates: linking to article on quantization (prophet) 2014-01-08T20:29:00 - Implementing approach from a new paper read last night (prophet)